 Tracey was a vigorous “learner” and threw herself into many adventures designed to gain knowledge and understanding of her world and the world around her.
 I carry her crystal with me on my adventures as my talisman and my reminder to be open and clear.

 My adventure has often been in experiencing “the present” and trying new things.
 Being able to travel and experience different people and cultures and history has become important to me.
 At some point in my journey through Canada after her death, I wrote: “The thing about losing someone you love is that the intensity of all of one’s emotions is enhanced.
 Everything that is beautiful is achingly beautiful; everything that is sad is grievously so; everything that is joyful is sheer delight”.
 I think it should be a life goal to experience it that way – to give ourselves up to feeling the joy and beauty and grief when they occur, in their turn.
+Take all of your strengths and talents and share them generously with the world.
 Give up regret, learn from your experiences and embrace failures for the opportunities they provide to do better.
 After all, failure is not a stumbling block – it’s a launchpad for the next adventure!

 First 2 photos courtesy of Greg Samborski.